 These Old Fashioned Tea Cake cookies can be made a day or two in advance.
+Store them in an air-tight container like one of these.
 Plan ahead to have a cookie decorating party with family or children!

 The icing I used was simply a thick mixture of sifted powdered sugar with a drop of milk.
 My husband says these cookies are ‘bakery quality’ and his compliments mean so much since he is quite the baker himself.

 You know that making cookies from scratch is always best and that does mean a little more work on your part but I promise, it is going to be so worth it!